Get Help

 This is why most sexual assault victims find themselves automatically engaging in – and stuck on – ineffective passive and submissive habit behaviors.
 The neurobiology of stress and trauma intersect with power dynamics and culturally conditioned habits.
 This also explains why most perpetrators select their victims based on those power differentials, and why they can generally depend on victims’ ineffective resistance and submission.

-Critically, these are also reasons why using “fight, flight, freeze” – and adding more f-words (e.g., flop, fawn) as many are now doing – should be abandoned.
+Critically, these are also reasons why using “fight, flight, freeze” – and adding more f-words (e.g., flop, fawn) as many are now doing – is too limited of a framework for understanding such responses.
 No phrase starting with “fight, flight, freeze” will reflect the reality of most behaviors of most victims, especially habits of passive resistance and submission that clearly are not “fawning.”

 No catchy collection of f-words will reflect what’s known about the neurobiology of trauma.
-Anything that starts with “fight, flight” and fails to point to habit behaviors (and their roots in culture and power) will be incomplete, even be harmful.
+Anything that starts with “fight, flight” and fails to point to habit behaviors (and their roots in culture and power) will be incomplete, and in some cases will be harmful.

 Sexual Assault and the Brain Blog